utopia-foss/utopia/doc/usage/implement/step_by_step.rst

   Follow the instructions given there to find out how.

-If you go through all the steps, you will end up with a model that can profit from all *Utopia* features and can do ... basically nothing interesting yet.
+If you go through all the steps, you will end up with a model that can profit from all Utopia features, but doesn't really do anything terribly interesting yet.
-It is a **starting point** for your own expedition into the *Utopia* world.
+It is merely a **starting point** for your own expedition into the Utopia world.
-You will be the one who afterwards defines the rules, the entities etc. of that world.
+You will be the one who afterwards defines the rules, entities etc. of that world.

-To that end, there are three models supplied that can be used as a basis for new models, the so-called ``CopyMe`` models.
+To that end, there are three models supplied that can be used as a basis for new models: the so-called ``CopyMe`` models.
 They not only showcase some Utopia functionality, but also provide good starting conditions for different scenarios:

-    * ``CopyMeGrid``: A basic Cellular Automaton model.
+    * ``CopyMeGrid``: a basic Cellular Automaton model.

         * Already includes the ``CellManager``.
-        * Recommended if you want to work with a Cellular Automaton
+        * Recommended if you want to work with a Cellular Automaton.

-    * ``CopyMeGraph``: A basic graph model.
+    * ``CopyMeGraph``: a basic graph model.

-        * Already includes a graph and example functionality
+        * Already includes a graph and example functionality.
-        * Recommended if you want to work with a graph
+        * Recommended if you want to work with a graph.

-    * ``CopyMeBare``: The bare basics.
+    * ``CopyMeBare``: the bare basics.
 Really.

-        * Recommended if you do not need a Cellular Automaton or a Graph.
+        * Recommended if you do not need a cellular automaton or a graph.
         * Recommended if you are proficient with Utopia.

 You should now decide with which model you want to start with.
-This can be one of the above ``CopyMe`` models or some other model.
+This could be one of the above ``CopyMe`` models, but of course you can also take a pre-implemented model and adapt it to your needs.

-⚠️ Below, you will need to replace all mentions of ``CopyMe`` with the name of the model of your choice.
+⚠️ In the following, you will need to replace all mentions of ``CopyMe`` with the name of your own model.

 Choosing a name for your model